mohmiim/MLIntroduction/session-7/README.md

 _________________________________________________________________
 ~~~~

-Next we need to change the generator, to reflect the image dimensions and color depth changes.
-The Generator Conv2dTranspose block will not change it will stay the same as what we had in the numbers sample, the only change we will do is the filter size we will increase it to 5 .
-But the create_generator method need to change to generate image with the correct size and color depth
+Next, we need to change the generator, to reflect the image dimensions and color depth changes.
+The Generator Conv2dTranspose block will not change it will stay the same as what we had in the numbers sample, the only change we will do is the filter size we will increase it to 5.
+But the create generator method needs to change to generate an image with the correct size and color depth

 ~~~~{.python}
 def create_generator(latent_dim = LATENT_DIM):